Surzhyk: Independence in the modern era

 After the collapse of the Soviet Union and the emergence of Ukraine as a sovereign state, the Ukrainian language became a key issue in the nation's politics.
-Ukrainian became Ukraine's sole official language, and therefore the ability to master it in speech became an important skill for politicians and other prominent figures.
-Many such individuals were speakers of Russian who began to use Ukrainian, but because they had not perfected it another form of Surzhyk emerged which clearly showed the effect of Russification on the Ukrainian language.
+By the 1989 Law on Languages, Ukrainian became Ukraine's sole state language, and therefore the ability to master it in speech and writing became an required skill for politicians and other prominent officials.
+Many such individuals were speakers of Russian who began to use Ukrainian, but because they had not perfected it, another form of Surzhyk emerged, which clearly showed the effect of Russification on the Ukrainian language.

 Additionally, many Protestants who emigrated to the United States as refugees early in Ukraine’s independence still use antiquated forms of Surzhyk from their respective regions, having missed the language revitalization occurring since Ukraine gained independence.
 As a result of this migration in the 1990s, Ukrainian protestants in the US tend to use Surzhyk more heavily than speakers in Ukraine, and occasionally note difficulty understanding Ukrainian vocabulary that they were not exposed to during the Soviet era.

 Linguists began to engage in debates over the 'correct' way to speak Ukrainian, because the Soviet language policies had had a profound effect on the Ukrainian language.
 On the one hand, some linguists argue that Ukrainian should only use the forms that existed prior to the Soviet Union, while others argue that the current forms, which emerged from the Soviet language policy, are more up-to-date and more familiar to the Ukrainians of today, and would therefore be better at meeting contemporary needs.

+Starting from the 1990s, linguistic research has been performed in order to clarify the causes for the use of surzhyk among parts of the Ukrainian population.
+In view of modern scholars, the usage of Russian vocabulary on the base of colloquial Ukrainian can be explained by the neglected situation of Ukrainian language in the media, which resulted in many people in the country having a poor knowledge of Ukrainian terms in comparison to Russian.
+As a result, even those Ukrainians whose attitude to the Ukrainian language is generally positive, may use surzhyk in daily situations, meanwhile others tend to see native elements of Ukrainian language as outdated and prefer to use Russian terms instead.
+A negative consequence of such practice is the tendency of abandoning surzhyk, seen as an "imperfect" version of Ukrainian, in favour of Russian, a better resourced language in terms of literature as compared to Ukrainian.